todoval/DonkeyKong/README.md

 # DonkeyKong
 Final Java credit homework

 An implementation of the famous game Donkey Kong including a high score table.
-The project was presented as a final credit homework for a Java class.
+The project was presented as a final credit homework for Java class.